Technology Development and Contribution to CTBT

 Scheme of CTBT International Verification Regime

-- (1) 185 signatories and 177 ratified countries
+- (1) 187 signatories and 178 ratified countries

-Of the 44 countries required to enter into force,
+Of the 44 countries required for enforcement,

 ISCN's Contribution to the International CTBT Verification Regime